XsLangley/Violin/README.md

 <p align="center"><img alt='The pipeline of Violin.' width="100%" src="assets/fig_violin_pipeline.png" /></p>

 This is the code repo for the **IJCAI 2023** paper "Violin: Virtual Overbridge Linking for Enhancing Semi-supervised Learning on Graphs with Limited Labels".
-You can also find the appendix of Violin in the [./appendix](./appendix) directory.
+You can also find a preliminary version of the paper and the appendix in the [./appendix](./appendix) directory.

 Violin is a follow-up work of [CoCoS](https://github.com/xslangley/cocos).
 Both of them are designed to enhance the performance of GNNs in semi-supervised node classification tasks when labels available for training are limited.